fluhus/snopher/index.md

-A tutorial and cheatsheet on calling Go code from Python using the ctypes library.

 **UNDER CONSTRUCTION**

+This is a tutorial and cheatsheet on calling Go code from Python using the ctypes library.

+It is based on my personal experience that I accumulated while working on my research projects.
+It may contain errors or suboptimal practices.
+Feedback and ideas are welcome!

+Snake + Gopher = <3

 # Introduction